 Financial Leverage = Assets/Equity

-The final component of the DuPont equation is Financial Leverage as measured by Assets divided by shareholders’ Equity.
+The final component of the DuPont formula is Financial Leverage as measured by Assets divided by shareholders’ Equity.
 By increasing financial leverage through increased debt (and tax deductible interest payments), a firm can increase its ROE.
 Increasing financial leverage through increased debt, however, affects a firm's riskiness; the greater the amount of debt a firm takes on, the greater the potential risk and reward.
 Thus, the tradeoff between risk and reward must be carefully analyzed.

 In summary, to calculate your firm's ROE, multiply Net Profit Margin times Return on Assets (ROA) times Financial Leverage.
 ROE can then be used to compare companies within a given industry, and demonstrate to investors a firm's ability to effectively reinvest their capital.
 Dissecting ROE into these three components allows analysts to more easily understand the factors that influence changes in ROE over time.
-When used in tandem with liquidity, operating efficiency, and solvency ratios, the DuPont equation is an essential part of financial statement analysis.
+When used in tandem with liquidity, operating efficiency, and solvency ratios, the DuPont formula is an essential part of financial statement analysis.

 You might also be interested in: